 To prevent your abuser from contacting you or your children, you can obtain a restraining order from the civil court.
 Usually, the Court issues an emergency order that becomes active as soon as your abuser is served a temporary restraining order (TRO) and then schedules a hearing to decide whether to grant a permanent order (DVRO), to extend it and for how long.
 The abuser faces criminal charges and a potential jail sentence for violating a restraining order.
-Our Family Court-law lawyers help you prepare for your hearing and remain with you throughout the process.
+As a Family Court-law lawyer, I help you prepare for your hearing and remain with you throughout the process.

 Domestic violence (DV) considerations in child-custody issues

 The court considers whether spousal abuse occurred when making child custody and visitation decisions, even if your child was never physically harmed.
-Depending on your circumstances, we may motion the court to:
+Depending on your circumstances, I may motion the court to: